-The group’s two CDs, Tail Light Blues (2007) and No Yodeling on the Radio (2012), have earned critical acclaim for their retro country sound and for Karen’s witty and heartfelt original songs.
+The group’s three CDs, Tail Light Blues (2007) and No Yodeling on the Radio (2012) and Daddy Can I Use The Car (2023), have earned critical acclaim for their retro country sound and for Karen’s witty and heartfelt original songs.
 The band and its individual members have several shelves full of Wammie awards from the Washington Area Music Association, and three of their songs have been played on National Public Radio’s popular program Car Talk.

 Karen Collins - Vocals, Rhythm Guitar